-6.3.16 Lamp specifications
+6.3.17 Lamp specifications

 - (a) Lamp types shall be selected for optimum color rendering as measured by their color rendering index (CRI), as listed by the lamp manufacturer. - (b) Lamps with a color-rendering index lower than 50 are not permitted.
-This requirement shall not apply to decorative lighting, which may include colored lamps, such as holiday lighting. - (c) Commercial lighting shall meet minimum IESNA illumination levels while not exceeding IESNA uniformity ratios and average illuminance recommendations. - (d) Should any outdoor light fixture, or the type of light source therein, be changed significantly or the intensity of light be increased significantly after the building permit has been issued, a modification to the site plan approval shall be required.
+This requirement shall not apply to decorative lighting, which may include colored lamps, such as holiday lighting. - (c) Commercial lighting shall meet minimum IESNA illumination levels while not exceeding IESNA uniformity ratios and average illuminance recommendations.